YuvalRi/StockMarket/README.md

+# **Stock Market**

+## Project summary
-In this assignment I created a system which simulates a stock market.
-Stock Market (StockMarket) composed of some companies (Company).
-The system enables the user to insert and remove companies from stock market and to make different actions.
+In this project I created a system which simulates a stock market.
+The stock market composed of some companies.
+The system enables the user to insert and remove companies from the stock market and to make different actions.

+##  About the Classes
+Two classes created to implement the system idea:

-'Company' class includes required methods and represents a specific company.
+1. *Company* - This class includes the required methods and represents a specific company.

-'StockMarket' class represents the whole stock market that contains list of companies.
+2. *StockMarket* - This class represents the whole stock market which contains a list of companies.

-The code also contains tests for each class.
-The goal of these tests is to make sure that all the functions in both classes are correct and valid such that all the required actions are available.
-These tests done by using 'pytest'.
+## Tests
+In order to check the correctness of all the functions in both classes, I did a tests for each function by using 'pytest' testing tool.